bo32/gnome-shell-extension-duolingo-status/README.md

 2015/11/26: add new Klingon, Catalan, Czech, Swahili and Welsh flags.
 2015/12/05: option allowing changing the icon color when the daily goal is not reached.
 2015/12/27: option allowing changing the browser you want to open Duolingo with, via the shortcut in the extension.
+2015/12/27: if the connection fails, the program tries to reach the server 2 other times.